mlau16/cmpm-121-f25-d3/PLAN.md

 ### Steps for D3.d

 -[x] persist game state with localStorage
--[] use Facade design pattern to implement player movement -[] use geolocation for real-world movement
+-[x] use Facade design pattern to implement player movement -[] use geolocation for real-world movement
 -[] add UI controls for mode and reset
 -[] refactor code